 In assigning funding of vacant positions to alternate Board-approved job classifications, a council may choose to spend more than the amount allocated by the Board and provide the difference from discretionary council funds.
 However, the Board shall not be obligated to increase allocations in future District budgets to cover this increased expenditure.

-If the salary of new certified personnel is less than 95% of the certified average salary or if the actual salary of new classified personnel is less than 95% of the classified District average salary for the personnel job classification, the difference shall revert to the District budget for possible reallocation to schools under Section 7 of 702 KAR 3:246.
+If the salary of new certified personnel is less than 95% of the District average certified teacher’s salary or if the actual salary of new classified personnel is less than 95% of the District’s average classified salary for the personnel job classification, the difference shall revert to the District budget for possible reallocation to schools under Section 7 of 702 KAR 3:246.

 References: